Periodontal disease: Reevaluation

 Nonsurgical scaling and root planing are usually successful if the periodontal pockets are shallower than 4–5 mm.
 The dentist or hygienist must perform a re-evaluation four to six weeks after the initial scaling and root planing, to determine if the person's oral hygiene has improved and inflammation has regressed.
-Probing should be avoided then, and an analysis by gingival index should determine the presence or absence of inflammation.
+Probing should be avoided then, and an analysis by the gingival index should determine the presence or absence of inflammation.
 The monthly reevaluation of periodontal therapy should involve periodontal charting as a better indication of the success of treatment, and to see if other courses of treatment can be identified.
 Pocket depths of greater than 5–6 mm which remain after initial therapy, with bleeding upon probing, indicate continued active disease and will very likely lead to further bone loss over time.
 This is especially true in molar tooth sites where furcations (areas between the roots) have been exposed.

 Surgery

 If nonsurgical therapy is found to have been unsuccessful in managing signs of disease activity, periodontal surgery may be needed to stop progressive bone loss and regenerate lost bone where possible.
 Many surgical approaches are used in the treatment of advanced periodontitis, including open flap debridement and osseous surgery, as well as guided tissue regeneration and bone grafting.
-The goal of periodontal surgery is access for definitive calculus removal and surgical management of bony irregularities which have resulted from the disease process to reduce pockets as much as possible.
-Long-term studies have shown, in moderate to advanced periodontitis, surgically treated cases often have less further breakdown over time and, when coupled with a regular post-treatment maintenance regimen, are successful in nearly halting tooth loss in nearly 85% of diagnosed people.
+The goal of periodontal surgery is access for definitive calculus removal and surgical management of bony irregularities that have resulted from the disease process to reduce pockets as much as possible.
+Long-term studies have shown that in moderate to advanced periodontitis, surgically treated cases often have less further breakdown over time and, when coupled with a regular post-treatment maintenance regimen, are successful in nearly halting tooth loss in nearly 85% of diagnosed people.

 Local drug delivery

-Local drug deliveries in periodontology has gained acceptance and popularity compared to systemic drugs due to decreased risk in development of resistant flora and other side effects.
+Local drug deliveries in periodontology have gained acceptance and popularity compared to systemic drugs due to decreased risk of the development of resistant flora and other side effects.
 A meta analysis of local tetracycline found improvement.
 Local application of statin may be useful.

 Systemic drug delivery

 Systemic drug delivery in conjunction with non-surgical therapy may be used as a means to reduce the percentage of the bacterial plaque load in the mouth.
-Many different antibiotics and also combinations of them have been tested; however, there is yet very low-certainty evidence of any significant difference in the short and long term compared to non-surgical therapy alone.
+Many different antibiotics and also combinations of them have been tested; however, there is still very low-certainty evidence of any significant difference in the short and long term compared to non-surgical therapy alone.
 It may be beneficial to limit the use of systemic drugs, since bacteria can develop antimicrobial resistance and some specific antibiotics might induce temporary mild adverse effects, such as nausea, diarrhoea and gastrointestinal disturbances.

 Adjunctive systemic antimicrobial treatment

-There is currently low-quality evidence suggesting if adjunctive systemic antimicrobials are beneficial for the non-surgical treatment of periodontitis.
+There is currently low-quality evidence suggesting that adjunctive systemic antimicrobials are beneficial for the non-surgical treatment of periodontitis.
 It is not sure whether some antibiotics are better than others when used alongside scaling and root planing).